MicrosoftDocs/powerquery-docs/powerquery-docs/sharepoint-onedrive-files.md

 # Use SharePoint & OneDrive for Business files in Power Query

-Power Query offers a series of methods to gain access to files that are hosted on either SharePoint or OneDrive.
+Power Query offers a series of methods to gain access to files that are hosted on either SharePoint or OneDrive for Business.

 ## Browse files Experience